Drama / Biography

 What it does cover is a remarkable student/teacher relationship, and importance of discipline in raising a child (Proverbs 13:24).
 That’s what makes this such a powerful and important watch – can you believe it, but Hollywood is preaching here that love isn’t simply a feeling, and it certainly isn’t just giving in to whatever demands a child makes!

 The story has been retold many times, but this 1962 version won two Oscars and remains the very best (and far better than the forgettable 2000 Disney remake).
 It is very good.
-Tearjerker, fantastic discussion-starter, and a black and white film that our whole family, 11 and up, enjoyed.
+Tearjerker, madcap in parts, a fantastic discussion-starter, and a black and white film that our whole family, 11 and up, enjoyed.
 I’d suspect this might be a hard sell to boys, but if you preview some of the 10-minute defensive linebacker scene, it might get them hooked too.

 Check out the trailer below.